 What are the different areas of work?

 The hospitality business is a worldwide industry, with many different working environments.
-There’s enormous scope for travel – from working at a ski resort in Canada to cruising in the Caribbean.
-When you’re starting to look for a job, it helps to know what the possibilities are – you just need to decide what appeals to you.
+When travel is possible again, you may be able to take advantage of opportunities to spend time working abroad.
+It helps to know what the possibilities are when you're looking for a job – you just need to decide what appeals to you.
 Here are some of the career paths you could choose:

 - Adventure tourism